vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Rhys Davids, T.W.

 1903 Buddhist India.
-London.
-The Story of the Nations Vol. 61.
+LondoṇThe Story of the Nations Vol. 61.

 Riesebrodt, Martin